dszopa2004/Mainframe-Assembler-Wiki/ASSIST-Errors.md

 ## 224 BRANCH OUT OF PROGRAM AREA
 By definition, this error means the user program attempted to branch outside of its area.
 The only branch outside not flagged this way is a branch to the return address originally supplied to the user program in register 14.

+#### Debugging by checking input buffer size
-A potential fix for this error is not declaring a full 80-byte input buffer.
+A potential fix for this error is to declare a full 80-byte input buffer.

 For example, the following input buffer will throw a `224 BRANCH OUT OF PROGRAM AREA` error:
 ```